DivyanshMittal-exe/DevLibrary/README.md

 18. Button to sort by trendng
 19. Button to show only available books
 20. Button to sort by new
+21. Option to link to a soft copy

 # Installation